zhangdomi/market-making-game/README.md

 # market-making-game

-A market making to maximize profits.
+A market making game to maximize profits.